 Primary prevention and awareness.
-Students, faculty and staff, whether new or returning, participate in primary prevention and awareness training in the Fall semester of each year.
-New students, new faculty and new staff who start at the college in the Winter or Summer semester, undergo primary prevention and awareness training at the beginning of those semesters.
+Faculty and staff participated in live primary prevention and awareness training in August of every year.
 Kettering College has implemented required comprehensive, interactive online primary prevention and awareness training for students.
 The College's primary prevention and awareness programs cover a range of topics, including discussion of: institutional and criminal prohibitions on sex discrimination, sexual harassment, sexual violence, domestic violence, dating violence, and stalking as well as related retaliation; definitions of terms related to elements of these types of sexual misconduct; risk reduction (bystander intervention and healthy behaviors); procedures for victims; confidentiality and notifications; disciplinary procedures, and ongoing programming.

 Ongoing awareness campaign.
 The College has circulated its revised sexual misconduct policy and procedures.
-It sponsors events and offers educational information surrounding topics related to issues surrounding sexual misconduct, including those topics addressed in primary prevention and awareness trainings, for students, faculty, and staff.
+It sponsors events and offers educational information surrounding topics related to issues surrounding sexual misconduct, including those topics addressed in primary prevention and awareness trainings.
+These trainings include faculty, staff, students, KHPD, and volunteers.
 The College is reaching out to local law enforcement to engage in additional programming.
 The College continues to create programming to address these issues tailored to the needs of its students, employees, communities and mission.